 3. All dwellings shall have a garage that is a minimum of 20 feet in width and has a minimum footprint of 520 square feet.

-4. All dwellings with a sloped roof shall have a minimum 12-inch roof overhang and enclosed soffit.
+4. All dwellings, including an attached garage, with a sloped roof shall have a minimum 12-inch roof overhang and enclosed soffit.

-5. All dwellings and any attached garage, excluding porches, shall have a minimum 4/12 roof pitch and shall be covered with shingles or tiles or a standing seam metal roof.
+5. All dwellings, including an attached garage, with a sloped roof shall be covered with shingles or tiles or a standing seam metal roof.

-6. All dwellings shall be built in compliance with the Minnesota State Building Code.
+6. All dwellings, including an attached garage, shall be built in compliance with the Minnesota State Building Code.

-7. The exterior walls of all single-family dwellings shall be similar in appearance to standard wood or masonry residential construction.
-Any metal siding upon single-family residence structures shall have a vertical dimension no greater than 12 inches.
+7. The exterior walls of all dwellings, including an attached garage, shall be similar in appearance to standard wood or masonry residential construction.
+Any metal siding on a dwelling, including an attached garage, shall have a vertical dimension no greater than 12 inches.
 Sheet metal siding shall not be permitted.

 (b) Two family dwellings and townhouse design and construction standards.